Use Cases

 Prerequisites

-Before connecting Snowflake to Roe AI, ensure you have:- A Snowflake account with appropriate permissions
+Before connecting Snowflake to Roe, ensure you have:- A Snowflake account with appropriate permissions

-- A Programmatic Access Token (PAT) for authentication
+- A Programmatic Access Token (PAT) OR an RSA Key Pair for authentication

 - Access to a warehouse, database, and schema